zjysteven/PrivacyAttack_AT_FL/README.md

 # Exploiting Adversarial Training models to compromise privacy

-This repository contains the code and models necessary to replicate the results of our paper:
+This repository contains the code necessary to replicate the results of our paper:

 ***Privacy Leakage of Adversarial Training Models in Federated Learning Systems***